 Totaling 179 miles through the Peach State, Interstate 85 leads northeast from Montgomery, Alabama through the capital of Atlanta en route to Greenville, South Carolina.
-Doubling as a commuter route for the Atlanta metropolitan area, the freeway carries six lanes or more from the Coweta County line near Exit 35 to Georgia 20 (Exit 115) at Buford.
+Doubling as a commuter route for the Atlanta metropolitan area, the freeway carries six lanes or more from the Coweta County line near Exit 35 to SR 20 (Exit 115) at Buford.
 An overlap with Interstate 75 along the Downtown Connector in Atlanta swells the freeway to 16 overall lanes along the eight mile stretch.

-Interstate 85 Georgia Highway Guides
+Interstate 85 Georgia Guides

 I-85 Atlanta Bridge Collapse